โœ๏ธIntro to Christianity

 • Archbishop of Canterbury provides spiritual leadership, but governance remains decentralized through national provinces and synods

-Compare: Roman Catholicism vs. Eastern Orthodoxy—both claim apostolic succession and emphasize sacraments, but they differ on papal authority (centralized vs. conciliar) and the filioque clause regarding the Holy Spirit.
+Compare: Roman Catholicism vs. Eastern Orthodoxy: both claim apostolic succession and emphasize sacraments, but they differ on papal authority (centralized vs. conciliar) and the filioque clause (whether the Holy Spirit proceeds from the Father alone, as Orthodoxy teaches, or from the Father and the Son, as Rome added to the Nicene Creed).
 If asked about the Great Schism of 1054, these theological differences are your starting point.

 Reformation Traditions: Scripture as Supreme Authority

-The Protestant Reformation of the 16th century produced denominations united by sola scriptura (scripture alone) and sola fide (faith alone) but divided on questions of church governance, sacraments, and predestination.
+The Protestant Reformation of the 16th century produced denominations united by sola scriptura (scripture alone as the ultimate authority) and sola fide (faith alone as the basis of salvation) but divided on questions of church governance, sacraments, and predestination.

 Lutheranism

-• Justification by faith—Martin Luther's central insight that salvation comes through grace received by faith, not earned through works
+• Justification by faith: Martin Luther's central insight that salvation comes through grace received by faith, not earned through works.
+This was a direct challenge to Catholic teaching on merit and indulgences.

-• Two sacraments retained: baptism and Eucharist, with Luther teaching the real presence of Christ "in, with, and under" the bread and wine
+• Two sacraments retained: baptism and the Eucharist.
+Luther taught the real presence of Christ "in, with, and under" the bread and wine.
+This view is sometimes called consubstantiation, though many Lutherans avoid that term.
+The key distinction: unlike Catholic transubstantiation, the bread and wine remain bread and wine even as Christ is truly present.

 • Augsburg Confession (1530) codifies Lutheran beliefs and remains the foundational doctrinal statement for Lutheran churches worldwide